CdLbB/cdlbb.github.com/WandW/CMA03-3-Heine-BorelMN.md

 <div markdown=1 class="contenttext">

-This process of bisecting intervals which are not suitable either will terminate or it will not.
-If it does terminate, the theorem is proved, for \\(CD\\) will have been divided into suitable intervals.

-Suppose that the process does not terminate; and let an interval, which can be divided into suitable intervals by the process of bisection just described, be said to satisfy condition (B).
+Suppose that the process does not terminate; and let an interval, which *can* be divided into suitable intervals by the process of bisection just described, be said to satisfy condition (B).

 Then, by hypothesis, \\(CD\\) does not satisfy condition (B); therefore at least